nasjonalmuseet/gigapixel-to-ptif/README.md

 Use:
 - put .bat file in suitable location on Windows pc
 - drag-and-drop input image file onto .bat file
-- output file will appear in same location as .bat and input files
+- output file will appear in location specified in .bat file
 - move your output file(s) to a IIIF server at your leisure

 Requirements: